 Visual Awareness Arises Neither on Its Own Nor From Causes

-Ananda said to the Buddha, “World Honored One, it is truly as the Dharma King has said: the nature of Enlightenment (Bodhi) pervades the ten directions: clear, everlasting, and by nature neither produced nor extinguished.
-How does it differ, then, from the concept of primordial profundity in the doctrine of Kapila, or from the teaching of the ascetics who throw ashes on themselves, or from the other externalist sects that say there is a ‘real self’ which pervades the ten directions?
+Ananda said to the Buddha, “World Honored One, it is truly as the Dharma King has said: the nature of Enlightenment pervades the ten directions – clear, everlasting, and by nature neither produced nor extinguished.
+How does it differ, then, from the concept of primordial profundity in the doctrine of Kapila, or from the teaching of the ascetics who throw ashes on themselves, or from other heretics who believe there is a ‘real self’ which pervades the ten directions?

 The Buddha said, “Now I have revealed the truth to you with such expedients, yet you do not awaken to it but mistake it for spontaneity.
 Ananda, if it were spontaneous existence, you would be able to distinguish the substance of such spontaneity.
 Now look into the wondrous seeing and see what is its self: Is it the bright light, the darkness, the emptiness, or the obstruction being itself?